confio/tgrade-contracts/contracts/tgrade-community-pool/README.md

 a tg4 contract with the desired member set.

-We want to put some block rewards into the hands of the community via a community pool, in order to provide more engagement and to a way decentralize the chain more.
+We want to put some block rewards into the hands of the community via a community pool, in order to provide more engagement and to decentralize the chain more.

 The engagement point holders can make spending proposals, which can be voted on by engagement holders.